swiss-ai-center/documentation/docs/tutorials/start-the-core-engine.md

 Access the service documentation at <http://localhost:9090/docs>.

-## Try out the Core engine with the dummy service
+## Try out the Core AI Engine with the dummy service

-Access the Core engine on <http://localhost:3000> or
+Access the Core AI Engine on <http://localhost:3000> or
 <http://localhost:8080/docs> to validate the service has been successfully
-registered to the Core engine.
+registered to the Core AI Engine.

 Try out the service by uploading an image and clicking on the `Run` button.